ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 This tutorial will walk you through the basics of OCaml by trying out different elements of the language in an interactive context.
-Only at the very end of the tutorial we consider briefly how to compile an OCaml program into a binary executable.
+At the end of the tutorial, we consider briefly how to compile an OCaml program into a binary executable.

 You can follow along with a basic OCaml installation,